2/21/2025

 Michael Gorman

 Yeah, thanks.
-John, maybe just sticking with some of the discussions around acquisitions and some of your underwriting, I'm curious if, maybe not yet, but if you think there'll be some additional opportunities in the acquisition market shaken loose by some of these recent retailer bankruptcies where maybe smaller landlords don't wanna have to go through or re-tenanting or don't wanna have to go through another capex cycle, are you seeing or starting to see any opportunities because of these new vacancies in the marketplace for acquisitions?
+John, maybe just sticking with some of the discussions around acquisitions and some of your underwriting, I'm curious if, maybe not yet, but if you think there'll be some additional opportunities in the acquisition market shaken loose by some of these recent retailer bankruptcies where maybe smaller landlords don't want to have to go through a re-tenanting or don't want to have to go through another capex cycle.
+Are you seeing or starting to see any opportunities because of these new vacancies in the marketplace for acquisitions?

 speaker